HoBeZwe/NURBS.jl/docs/src/surfaces.md

 ---
 ## Evaluate Derivatives of the Surface

-To evaluate derivatives of surfaces at parametric points the [`surfaceDerivativesPoints`](@ref surfaceDerivativesPoints) function is provided.
+To evaluate derivatives of surfaces at parametric points hand over hte latter and the maximum derivative to be evaluated.

 ```@example surfaces
 uEvalpoints = collect(0:0.01:1.0)
 vEvalpoints = collect(0:0.01:1.0)

-S = surfaceDerivativesPoints(PatchN, uEvalpoints, vEvalpoints, 2) # 0-th, 1st, and 2nd derivatives
+S = PatchN(uEvalpoints, vEvalpoints, 2) # 0-th, 1st, and 2nd derivatives
 nothing # hide
 ```